Special-K-s-Flightsim-Bots/DCSServerBot/reports/README.md

 Only needed for PaginationReports (see below).

 ### Elements Section
-The elements-section contains the real data that you want to present with your report.<br/>
+The "elements" section contains the real data that you want to present with your report.<br/>
 You can either use pre-defined elements or write your own element by inheritance of one of the base classes provided by the framework.

 ### Variables
-You usually work with variables that you pass to the corresponding render() call or that you define in the _input_ section.
-These can be dictionaries like server or player or just single values like server_name.
+You usually work with variables that you pass to the corresponding render() call or that you define in the "input" section.
+These can be dictionaries like server- or player-data or just single values like server_name.
 To use them in your reports, expect all strings to be f-string capable:
 ```json
 {